 Shop Local Vendors

-Located on site, visitors can also browse and shop for local products at the vendor village.
-More than 25 booths will be open, and they feature food, jewelry, clothing and apparel, and handmade goodies.
-This is a great opportunity to buy souvenirs or find a gift for a loved one.
-Read a full vendor list.
+Located on site, visitors can shop for local products at the vendor village.
+More than 25 booths open, and they feature food, jewelry, clothing and apparel, and handmade goodies.
+This is a great opportunity to buy souvenirs or find a gift for loved ones.

 Take a Break at the Beaches